VirtuosoResearch/Matrix-completion-from-ultrasparse-samples/README.md

 ### Overview

-We provide the implementation of Efficient One-Sided Matrix Completion Using Inverse Probability Weighting.
+We provide the implementation of a gradient based imputation algorithm for one-sided matrix completion using inverse probability weighting (GradIPW).

-The algorithm first obtains an unbiased estimate of the second moment matrix using Inverse Probability Weighting (IPW).
+The algorithm first obtains an unbiased estimate of the second moment matrix using inverse probability weighting (IPW).
 It then performs gradient-based imputation to compute a one-sided matrix completion result $V$.
 Furthermore, $V$ can be utilized to reconstruct user-level missing data by solving a least squares optimization problem.

 ### Datasets